-A combination of some of these behaviours together may well render C unemployable.
+A combination of some of these behaviours together may well mean that C will find it very difficult to get back to work.
 They will create problems trying to live an independent life.
 A case manager should be appointed.
 He/she will prepare an immediate needs assessment.
 This assessment will identify issues that will help to teach new skills and coping strategies.
 Investigation will be carried out in order to see whether or not improvement can be made in areas such as speech, psychology and activity.
 Inevitably, this will involve recruiting a:

 - Neuropsychologist

 - Neuropsychiatrist

-- Speech and language therapist
+- · Speech and language therapist

 - Physiotherapist

 - Occupational therapist.